jfitisoff/dokkio-example/README.md

 - Use wdio to run: `./node_modules/.bin/wdio wdio.conf.js`

 ## Ruby
-No need to manually start selenium (it's built into the Ruby selenium bindings.)
+No need to manually start selenium server as long as chromedriver is somewhere on your path.

 - Install Ruby (I'm currently using 2.5.1.)
 - gem install bundler.